 Intentions, by contrast, are a broad and holistic statement of what success in any given situation looks, feels and acts like.
 Good intention statements inform both our left and right lobes on the end goals, giving us new ways to focus.
-That way, when life throws us the curve ball we all know is coming, we know how to instinctively bob, weave or otherwise deal with the play that is unfolding instead of the one we expected.
+That way, when life throws us the curve ball we all know is coming, we can instinctively bob, weave or otherwise deal with the play that is unfolding instead of the one we expected.
 In other words, a good intention statement gives us guidance on how to react to what IS – including resetting or adjusting our goals if necessary.

 Examples of personal and group intentions

 Alternatively if you have an intention to spend as much quality time with your family as possible, you will still have to deal with those inconvenient work problems, but you have no guilt about coming into the office 30 minutes late the next morning to make time to take your kid to school.
 By meeting your intention, you’re giving yourself the flexibility to deal with life as it shows up while still achieving success on your own terms.
 Intentions give you permission to achieve success where others only see options to fail by not meeting the goal.

 Organizationally it works the same way in helping align group dynamics.
 You may have a goal to get customer feedback.
 This is a fine goal and one you can accomplish, but when you’re done all you have is data, which may or may not help you understand what to do with it.
 “Obtaining customer feedback” does not describe a success state in the same way that an intention “we have good relationships with our customers that help us maximize customer retention” does.
 In the latter case, no matter what the data says, you can immediately begin acting on it and will actually see more opportunity to improve customer relations along the way – because you’re looking for ways to achieve that important end-state that the intention describes.

 It’s the leader’s job to foster group intentions and keep them real and meaningful for the team.
 It’s good to get experience with them personally too.
 Not only will they help you manage your life, you’ll become intuitively adept at using them with your staff.
 Learn more about setting Daily Intentions to help you achieve greater productivity with less stress – and good luck!